-Getting to know your advisor's research - Due: Tuesday, Sep 06 at 9:00 am
+Getting to know your advisor's research - Due Tuesday, Sep 12 at 9:00 am

-For this first assignment I would like you to get to know your faculty advisor's areas of research better by reviewing research areas they have published in.
+For this first assignment, I would like you to get to know your faculty advisor's areas of research better by reviewing research they have published.
 I would like you to do three things related to this activity:

-1) schedule a time to meet individually with your advisor,

-2) ask that they provide you a list of recent publications,

-3) conduct a Google Scholar, ERIC, and/or PsycINFO search using their name.
-Then prepare a 1-2-page double spaced write-up addressing what you have learned about their research areas.
+- 1) schedule a time and meet individually with your advisor, - 2) ask that they provide you a list of recent publications, - 3) conduct a Google Scholar, ERIC, and/or PsycINFO search using their name.
+Then prepare a 1-2 page double-spaced write-up addressing what you have learned about their research areas.
 Include topics related to their research that you would be interested in completing your thesis on.